Generalized Path Reweighting and History-Dependent Free Energies: Conclusion

 While unconditional free energies provide the conventional thermodynamic picture, conditional profiles contain additional information not visible in standard curves.
 Due to their history dependence, conditional free energies reflect kinetic effects and therefore change when parameters such as particle mass or friction in Langevin dynamics are altered, modifications that leave unconditional free energies unchanged.
 Conditional profiles can reveal kinetic barriers caused by diffusive dynamics, where trajectories fail to reach the product state even without a true configurational or entropic barrier.
 Yet, caution is required as not every increase in conditional free energy reflects a physical barrier; for example, downhill acceleration in the low-friction limit or absorbing boundaries in the high-friction limit can also produce increases.

 A key feature of conditional barriers is their insensitivity to the choice of collective variables.
 Since these barriers are typically within $2$–$3 k_B T$ of the unconditional barriers corresponding to the true reaction coordinate, they provide meaningful estimates even when hysteresis leads to severe underestimation in standard profiles.
 Moreover, because both conditional and unconditional free energies from $\infty$RETIS can be projected onto any collective variable, not just the progress coordinate $\lambda$ used to define the interfaces, they can be employed in a variational approach to identify the correct reaction coordinate and corresponding unconditional barrier.
 While this is in principle also possible with biasing methods such as umbrella sampling, path sampling ensures sufficient sampling near the transition state, which is often lacking in US simulations based on suboptimal coordinates.
-Another further methodological development is that path data generated using different choices of the progress coordinate $\lambda$ can be consistently combined through multi-set path reweighting.\cite{mbar_pr}

-To conclude, conditional free energies capture history-dependent effects invisible in standard profiles and reveal subtle features of the barrier and reaction dynamics.
-They also provide quantitative results that are robust to reaction coordinate quality, overcoming a severe limitation of traditional free energy methods.
+Another further methodological development is that path data generated using different choices of the progress coordinate $\lambda$ can be consistently combined through multi-set path reweighting.\cite{mbar_pr} This also provides flexibility with respect to the choice of order parameter used to place interfaces, and it can be effectively combined with adaptive data-driven approaches for improving collective variable or interface definitions.\cite{jcp_ml1,jcp_ml2,adaptive_cv} To conclude, we derived a generalization of path reweighting that works for $\infty$RETIS path data and demonstrated how it can be used to compute conditional free energy profiles that capture history-dependent effects invisible in standard profiles.
+These profiles reveal subtle features of the barrier region and the reaction dynamics.
+Moreover, they provide quantitative results that are robust with respect to the quality of the reaction coordinate, thereby overcoming a key limitation of traditional free energy methods.